 At the 1893 World’s Fair in Chicago, the H. J. Heinz Company distributed green watch-chain charms in the shape of pickles — the Heinz Pickle Pin — to lure fairgoers to their food exhibit.
 The promotion was so successful police had to be hired to control the crowds.

 There are many different types of pickles to savor in the culinary world and here we cover all those varieties in depth.

 Dill is a popular variety of cucumber pickle that comes in two main types: Genuine and Kosher.

 Source: Mt.
 Olive Pickles

 When you think or talk about pickles, the first thing that probably pops up into your mind is the dill variety, the most common one being genuine dill pickles.
-These pickles are whole cucumbers that are entirely packed with real dill seeds.
-They come in sour flavor with iconic packing – pickles available in vertical slices with the Vlasic seal around it.
+The pickles are whole cucumbers packed with dill seeds.

 They are prepared from a traditional pickling method which is also the simplest one — pickles are covered in flavored vinegar and then stored on a shelf at room temperature.
-Most people prefer to snack on genuine dill pickles directly from the jar as the flavor is classical.
-But they can also be added to your juicy burger, hot dog, or can be savored simply as a tasty dip.
+Most people prefer to snack on genuine dill pickles directly from the jar, but they can also be added to a juicy burger, hot dog, or savored simply as a tasty dip.